Slow (Kylie Minogue song): Commercial performance

 In Minogue's native country Australia, "Slow" entered and peaked at number one on the Australian Singles Chart, spending a total of 11 weeks on the chart.
 In this territory, the song was later certified platinum by the Australian Recording Industry Association for sales of 70,000 units.
 In Austria, the song entered the Austrian Singles Chart at number 24 and peaked at number 20, spending a total of 13 weeks on the chart.
 In the Dutch-speaking Flanders region of Belgium, the song entered the Ultratop chart at number 15 and peaked at number nine, spending a total of 10 weeks on the chart.
 In Canada, the song peaked at number six on the Canadian Singles Chart.
 In Denmark, the song entered and peaked at number one on the Danish Singles Chart, spending a total of nine weeks on the chart.
 In France, the song entered and peaked at number 45 on the French Singles Chart, spending a total of 18 weeks on the chart.
 In Germany, the song peaked at number eight on the German Singles Chart.
 In Italy, the song entered the Italian Singles Chart at number nine and peaked at number six, spending a total of eight weeks on the chart.
 In New Zealand, the song entered the New Zealand Singles Chart at number 10 and peaked at number nine, spending a total of six weeks on the chart.
 "Slow" also debuted at number one in Spain.

-In the United Kingdom, the song debuted at number one on the UK Singles Chart, becoming Minogue's seventh number one single in the region.
+In the United Kingdom, the song debuted at number one on the UK Singles Chart with 48,500 copies in its first-week, becoming Minogue's seventh number one single in the region.
 It earned her a record for being the female artist for spending the longest duration as a UK chart topper.
 As of today, it is her last single to reach number one in the country.
-The single remained in the top ten for two weeks and in the top hundred for fourteen weeks.
-In the United States, "Slow" peaked at numbers 91 and one on the Billboard Hot 100 chart and Hot Dance Club Songs chart, respectively.
+The single remained in the top ten for two weeks and in the top hundred for fifteen weeks.
+In the United States, "Slow" peaked at numbers 91 and one on the Billboard Hot 100 chart and Dance Club Play chart, respectively.
 It is Minogue's last entry on the Billboard Hot 100 chart, to date.